redbluegames/unity-mulligan-renamer/Assets/RedBlueGames/MulliganRenamer/README.md

 ### Through NPM

-This package is registered at https://registry.npmjs.org as com.redbluegames.mulligan.
-You can use npm to install it, or use Unity Package Manager by adding the following into your `Packages/manifest.json`:
+This package is registered at https://registry.npmjs.org as `com.redbluegames.mulligan`.
+You can use npm to install it manually, or use Unity Package Manager by adding the following into your `Packages/manifest.json`:
 ```
 {
   "scopedRegistries": [